Skip to content

 • default: editable package install plus core runtime dependencies

-• test: adds pytest
+• test: adds matplotlib, pytest, and coverage tooling

 • compare: adds matplotlib and mtrf